Sgakuya/Sentiment_Analysis--Naive-Bayes-Classifier/README.md

 To improve the system, we could pay closer attention to punctuation and capitalization since in our system we read in the text and convert it all to lowercase for easier classification.
-We also included bigrams in our analysis as opposed to monograms.
+We also included bigrams in our analysis as opposed to unigrams.

 _Best results:_
 Accuracy: 89.1%